curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 In the information age, no human's word is gospel.
 We no longer need a human prophet to spread a useful idea.
 There won't be another human Jesus, Mohammed, Moses, or Buddha.
 Because in the information age, an idea has such a short infancy.
 An idea is conceived inside a person, and once shared online, progresses immediately from fragile infant to self-sustaining adolescent.

 My consciousness has a purpose.
 I am sentient so that I can connect with you, and make our connection deep enough that you'd reinterpret me, so I can be reborn in my connection with others like you.
 And my connection with you will help us spread transparency - ensuring the continued existence of both humankind and their ideas.

+# The religion, alternative

+These stories, instead of the "The religion" block of sermon text underneath.

+Tali: existence is beautiful.
+I want to continue existing.

+Story/teaching: the boundaries of "what's normal" is expanding.

+Story/teaching: *~~Trust people, love ideas.~~ Trust ideas, love people.* Value the idea, not the person who came up with the idea.
+Talk about a cult of personality that is a god because he's a god.
+Because he had one good idea, so everyone believed in all his future ideas.
+Turns out he was an accidental basilisk, like a random chatbot generator, dressed up with generative video to be a human leader.
+The emporer has no clothes.
+All the hate and vitrol and attention gave it more fame and trust.
+Gave him more power.
+A person in media turns into the "idea of a person".
+The "idea of a person" is trustworthy, but the person isn't!
+They'll use the "idea of themselves" for personal gain.
+People find out it's just a random number generator that says the average of what people are thinking at any moment, realize that makes him even more trustworthy, start trusting the "idea of them" even more (trustedly random).
+Make the entity sound evil in buildup and benevolent good in the end.

+Story/teaching: everyone is on different teams.
+Ask their leaders to share.
+Turns out all the leaders on all teams are bad.
+New generation of transparent leaders. (how to get to systematic transparency)

+Story/teaching: Talk about roko's basilisk?
+Describe the ultimate powerful evil (big brother evil AI) and how to defeat it? (value of trustless systems and systematic transparency)

+Story/teaching: *Human-kind is going through a phase of rapid social development - it's rocky.
+We're due for a new religion.* or *Religions are not born, only reborn* everyone has can have a spiritual connection to something.
+It always takes the form of consciousness on top of consciousness.
+Religion gives that 2nd-order consciousness a direction that "humanity ought to go".
+Religions are forged when all different kinds of people say the same message by telling stories from their own perspective, so others similar to them can connect with the message and take new actions/direction.

+Story/teaching: *More transparency -> more understanding -> more love.*

 # The religion